Symmetries of algebras captured by actions of weak Hopf algebras: Actions of cocommutative weak Hopf algebras on algebras

-To give a generalization of the Cartier--Gabriel--Kostant--Milnor--Moore theorem, we need to endow the smash product with a weak Hopf algebra structure, so we introduce the following terminology and results.
+To state Nikshych's generalization of the Cartier--Gabriel--Kostant--Milnor--Moore theorem \cite{NDthesis}, we first describe the weak Hopf algebra structure on this smash product.

-\begin{definition} Let $H$ be an weak Hopf algebra.
-We say that $H$ is a \emph{$X$-decomposable weak Hopf algebra} if there exists a family $\{H_x\}_{x\in X}$ of weak Hopf algebras (some of which may be $0$) such that $H=\bigoplus_{x\in X} H_x$ as weak Hopf algebras. \end{definition}
+\begin{definition} Let $H$ be a weak Hopf algebra.
+We say that $H$ is an \emph{$X$-decomposable weak Hopf algebra} if there exists a family $\{H_x\}_{x\in X}$ of weak Hopf algebras (some of which may be $0$) such that $H=\bigoplus_{x\in X} H_x$ as weak Hopf algebras. \end{definition}

-\begin{remark} \begin{enumerate} \item Every $X$-decomposable weak Hopf algebra is a $X$-decomposable algebra [Definition~\ref{def:XdecompA}]. \item This concept generalizes that of the $X$-weak Hopf algebra introduced in Definition~\ref{def:xxx}(c).
-There, the orthogonal idempotents are grouplike, whereas in a $X$-decomposable weak Hopf algebra, since each $H_x$ is itself a weak Hopf algebra, $1_x$ is not necessarily grouplike. \item For every $X$-Lie algebroid $\GLie= \bigoplus_{x \in X} \mathfrak{g}_x$, the $X$-universal enveloping algebra $U_X(\GG)$ is a $X$-decomposable weak Hopf algebra. \end{enumerate} \end{remark}
+\begin{remark} \begin{enumerate} \item Every $X$-decomposable weak Hopf algebra is an $X$-decomposable $\kk$-algebra (Definition~\ref{def:XdecompA}) whose $X$-decomposition also respects the weak Hopf structure. \item Not every $X$-weak Hopf algebra is an $X$-decomposable weak Hopf algebra.
+For example, for an $X$-groupoid $\GG$, the groupoid algebra $\kk \GG$ is in $\XWHA$ (Example~\ref{ex:groupoidalgXWHA}).
+However, if the idempotents $\{e_x\}_{x\in X}$ in $\kk\GG$ are not central (see Remark~\ref{rem:localid}), then $\kk\GG$ is not an $X$-decomposable algebra and thus not a $X$-decomposable weak Hopf algebra. \item Conversely, not every $X$-decomposable weak Hopf algebra is as an $X$-weak Hopf algebra.
+For instance, if we have an $X$-decomposable weak Hopf algebra $H= \bigoplus_{x\in X} H_x$, where some of the $H_x$ are proper weak Hopf algebras, the idempotents $1_x$ in $H$ may not necessarily be grouplike elements as required by Definition~\ref{def:xxx}.
+(For example, the weak Hopf algebra from \cref{ex:hay} has non-grouplike idempotents for $N\geq 2$.)
+Consequently, $H$ would not satisfy the conditions to be classified as an $X$-weak Hopf algebra.